 Take a look at my homepage again and notice how keywords, content, and internal links blend together.

-8. Optimize homepage loading speed
+8. Improve loading speed

 It is a fact that 40% of users will leave a page if it takes more than 3 seconds to load.

-There are a few things to consider to make your homepage load faster:
+Here are a few things to consider to make your homepage load faster:

-Having your own server plays a big role when it comes to website speed and considering that the cost for a VPS is as low as $25 per month, there is no excuse for serious businesses or bloggers.
+- Use a fast server from a reliable host.
+If you are still on shared hosting, you should definitely consider moving to a VPS.
+Having your own server plays a big role in website speed, and considering that the cost for a VPS is as low as $25 per month, there is no excuse for serious businesses or bloggers.

-#2 - Optimize your image file size: Before uploading an image to your website, use photo editing software (Gimp, Photoshop, Pixelmator, etc.) and export the images optimized for the web.
+- Optimize your image file size: Before uploading an image to your website, use photo editing software (Gimp, Photoshop, Pixelmator, etc.) and export the images optimized for the web.
+If you use many images, you can also consider using a CDN.

-#5 - If you use video on the homepage, make sure that this is hosted on a video streaming service like YouTube and embedded in your website.
+- If you use video on the homepage, make sure that it is hosted on a video streaming service like YouTube and embedded in your website.
+Don’t host the video on your website because this will increase your loading time, bandwidth, and required server resources.

-#6 – Keep your software up-to-date.
+- Keep your software up-to-date.
 All CMS platforms are always trying to improve speed and performance, so keep your software up-to-date to take advantage of this.

 9. Check Mobile Friendliness